redox-os/book/src/troubleshooting.md

 make cr.recipe-name
 ```

-Check if the compilation or runtime error continues after this command, if the error continues run the following test:
+Check if the compilation or runtime error continues after this command, if the error continues run the following command:

 - Wipe the recipe sources and binaries and rebuild